 If your dentist suggests a fixed space maintainer, there are four kinds that may be used: unilateral, crown and loop, distal shoe, and lingual.
 Your dentist will be able to recommend which type of fixed space maintainer is best for your child’s needs.

-If you have questions about dental space maintainers in Lacey and Tacoma for your child, visit our office and let our friendly staff assist you.
+If you have questions about dental space maintainers in Olympia and Tacoma for your child, visit our office and let our friendly staff assist you.